World Autism Awareness Day – What It Means and Why It Matters

 Light It Up Blue

-You might have heard of the phrase “light it up blue” associated with World Autism Awareness Day.
-This is because blue is the official colour of the autism awareness movement.
-So, don’t be surprised if you see landmarks around Ireland and the world lighting up in blue to show support for the autism community.
+You might have heard of the phrase "light it up blue" associated with World Autism Awareness Day.
+Blue has long been associated with autism awareness campaigns, so you may notice landmarks in Ireland and elsewhere lighting up in blue to mark the day.

 But genuine support goes beyond wearing blue or seeing blue lights.
 Creating inclusive environments where autistic people feel valued, heard, and respected for who they are makes a lasting difference.